 The Killie Trust put out a call for volunteers to help with the installation, and club captain Gary Dicker volunteered his services.

 Aug 7th 2020: Billy Bowie Special Projects has been unveiled as the club’s stadium naming rights partner.
 The six-figure deal will see increased investment from our majority shareholder, Billy Bowie as we head into one of our most challenging seasons yet, during these unpreceded times.
 The stadium will now be known as The BBSP Stadium, Rugby Park.

 Billy Bowie said: "The stadium will always be known as Rugby Park to our fans and I don’t want to take that away, so we have added our name to the start, naming the ground The BBSP Stadium, Rugby Park".

 Sept 2020 Flags Replace Fans at Ruggers !

 Aug 9th 2020: Killie play their first match of the 2020-21 season.
 Killie pick up a 1-1 draw with the champions Celtic, in a match that was most noteable for being played behind closed doors (due to the Covid-19 pandemic).
 Taking the place of the fans, were hundreds of Killie flags around Ruggers.

-In the fall of 2021 Killlie started a renovation to the rear/back of the Moffat stand where offices were to be installed.
+In the Fall of 2021 Killlie started a renovation (see above pic) to the rear/back of the Moffat stand where offices were to be installed.
 In addition the handicaped supporters section was being re-done also.
 Below are the revised stand capacities as of Jan 2022.

 Also in the Fall of 2021 Killie opened their "Killie Superstore" located in the Main Stand (The Frank Beattie Stand), and subsequently in April of 2022 opened the "Killie Museum" (adjacent to the Superstore).